 The Academy will produce a transcript which provides an ongoing record of your learning, detailing each module and stage (level/year) of your programme completed.
+Your transcript is a live document on GDrive which is updated after the publication of each of your module results.
+You can view your transcript via your student email (you can download a PDF).

 Upon successful completion of the qualification you will be issued with a degree supplement which provides you with a record of your learning and achievement.

-The Open University will issue a certificate for your degree, which will be presented at a graduation and award ceremony organised by Art Academy London (typically in late September/ early October) .
+The Open University will issue a certificate for your degree, which will be presented at a graduation and award ceremony organised by Art Academy London (typically in late September/ early October).